-While Title Loans are not legal in West Virginia, few of the citizens of the state still go to the other side of the State, across the State lines to procure them.
-However, they should be careful enough in gaining the possession of such loans and must pay heed while applying for it.
-You should always think the high-interest rates and the risk of losing the car.
+Title Loans are not allowed in West Virginia.
+That is a well-known fact as many state residents know the local regulations regarding most short term lending products.
+We know some citizens of the state will cross State lines to get them.
+However, they should be careful enough in gaining possession of such loans and must pay attention while applying for them.
+You should always think about the high-interest rates and the risk of losing the car.

-However, a Title loan is a practice of borrowing money for a short-term period, secured by the title of the car as collateral.
+However, a title loan is a way to borrow money for a short-term period, secured by the title of the car as collateral.
 It is also referred to as car title loans.
-Such loans usually last for 30 days or less.
+Such secured loans usually last for 30 days or less.
 The lender may seize the vehicle if the borrower defaults on the loan.

-The laws that dominate Title loans vary from one country to another, one state to another or even a distinct town.
+The current laws in 2021 that regulate title loans vary all throughout the Southeast.
+They’re different from one state to another or even a distinct town.
 Loans are legal unless prohibited by the State.
 State law solely regulated them with the fundamental conviction that according to federal law, it is legal only if the State allows it.
-Whereas, West Virginia does not allow car title lenders to work and control within the State.
+Whereas, West Virginia does not allow car title lenders to work and operate within the State.

-Several cons for permitting Title lenders to operate in the State
+Several cons for permitting title loan companies to operate in the State

 - The interest on these loans is higher compared to any other loans.
 Sometimes, they exceed 100% annually and offer rates that are even higher than credit cards.
-They are expected of rapid and quick payments.
+You really need to make quick payments to avoid large interest charges.

 - Sometimes, Repossession is not the end of these loans.
 There is a likelihood of losing the vehicle if the amount which is the outcome of high-interest rates, is not paid.
 Therefore, with default, the vehicle can be seized and if the required amount is not generated, the difference is still to be paid off.
 However, this rarely happens.